A variational principle for the metric mean dimension of level sets: Definitions and Statements

-We consider the equality between $\mathrm{\overline{mdim}_M}\,\Big(K_\alpha,f, d\Big)$ and $\mathrm H_\varphi\mathrm{\overline{mdim}_M}\,(f,\alpha,d)$ to be the most important part of the result because it relates a topological quantity with one that as an ergodic-theoretical flavor.
-An interesting question is whether we can change the order between the limit and the supremum in the definition of $\mathrm H_\varphi\mathrm{\overline{mdim}_M}\,(f,\alpha,d)$.
+An interesting question is whether we can change the order between the limit and the supremum in the definition of $\mathrm H_\varphi\mathrm{\overline{mdim}_M}\,(f,\alpha,d)$ and $\mathrm H_\varphi\mathrm{\underline{mdim}_M}\,(f,\alpha,d)$.
 This would allow, for instance, to talk about the existence of ``maximizing measures": measures that realize the supremum.
 Such a measure would capture the complexity of the system over all scales $\varepsilon >0$.
 It was observed in \cite[Section VIII]{LT} that a similar question involving different ergodic quantities is, in general, false.
 Nevertheless, under the additional assumption that $f$ has the marker property, one can do such a change (in the setting of \cite{LT}) as observed by Yang, Chen and Zhou \cite{YCZ}.
+As for our hypothesis that $f$ satisfies the specification property, we do not know whether it is actually required for Theorem \ref{thm1} to hold or if it is just an artefact of the technique.